The Science of Choice ...

 Economic 'know how' as survival synergies emerged from biological neural heuristic interactions.

-Understanding the process of decision making whether unconscious or conscious, is at the heart of economics.
-Scientists are beginning to understand how neural networks & circuits do cost/benefit analysis which is far too complex for computers.
+Understanding the process of decision making whether unconscious or conscious, was at the heart of economics.
+Scientists were beginning to understand how neural networks & circuits did cost/benefit analysis which was far too complex for computers.

-Darwinian processes build the brain (genes & metabolism) and in the brain the same process discovers & accumulates tricks (memes & associations) when perceptions of the environment are associated with neural networks & circuits.
-A motor ability to 'wiggle' the environment means animals can generate & test ideas and the effects both in the imagination and in reality ... and if the 'work' they are remembered.
+Darwinian processes built the brain (genes & metabolism) and in the brain the same process discoverd & accumulated tricks (memes & associations) when perceptions of the environment were associated with neural networks & circuits.
+A motor ability to 'wiggle' the environment meant animals could generate & test ideas and their effects both in the imagination and in reality ... and if they 'worked' they were remembered.

-Layer upon layer of complexity is constructed by this trial & error feedback process of copy/vary/select and eventually, late in the evolutionary day, consciousness and self-consciousness emerge.
+Layer upon layer of complexity was constructed by this trial & error feedback process of copy/vary/select and eventually, late in the evolutionary day, consciousness and self-consciousness emerged.

-We perceive a behaviour as plausible & deliberate & rational & purposeful & intentional but plans aren't what they seem to be.
-They appear 'as if' planned and performed with skill and awareness.
-But it is hindsight and extrapolation that deludes us into a belief about 'good judgment' and knowledge of the future.
+A behaviour was perceived as plausible & deliberate & rational & purposeful & intentional but plans were not what they seemed to be.
+They appeared 'as if' planned and performed with skill and awareness.
+But this was hindsight and extrapolation that deluded us into a belief about 'good judgment' and knowledge of the future.

-There is no Cartesian Theatre, just physical matter, 85 billion autonomous neurons working together.
-A conscious plan for the future is brain chemistry.
-For sure choices are mediated by hard wired survival instincts, but intelligent design is nothing more than a process of trial & error, discovery & accumulation.
-Innovation involves generating & testing new loops, imitation involves remembering successful loops from the past.
+There was no Cartesian Theatre, just physical matter, 85 billion autonomous neurons working together.
+A conscious plan for the future was brain chemistry.
+For sure choices were mediated by hard wired survival instincts, but intelligent design was nothing more than a process of trial & error, discovery & accumulation.
+Innovation involved generating & testing new loops, imitation involved remembering successful loops from the past.

-Matt Ridley is good with words - it is nature via nurture, nurture turns on nature - as encoded genes are expressed and result in behaviour and such behaviour then becomes a part of a complex environment which feeds back and has an effect on how genes are expressed and the survival chances of those genes.
+Matt Ridley was good with words - it was nature via nurture, nurture turns on nature - as encoded genes were expressed and resulted in behaviour and such behaviour then became a part of a complex environment which fed back and had an effect on how genes were expressed and the survival chances of those genes.

-Individual decision making behaviour results from neural networks and circuits in the brain adapting to their environment.
-We generate & test and rules of thumb emerge guiding behaviour and decisions.
+Individual decision making behaviour resulted from neural networks and circuits in the brain adapting to their environment.
+We generated & tested and rules of thumb emerged guiding behaviour and decisions.

-Economics is wary of simplistic cause & effect models and does not involve a rational, calculating, commanding & controlling economic man ... what will survive is unknowable until the fat lady sings ...
+Economics was wary of simplistic cause & effect models and did not involve a rational, calculating, commanding & controlling economic man ... what survived was unknowable until the fat lady sang ...

-NB tricks survive because they help survival that's why they survive ...
+NB tricks survived because they help survival that's why they survived ...

-(level 3 - instinctive behaviour - biology builds neural systems which generate & test survival behaviours, like short necked giraffes, birds which don't build nests die out!)
+(level 3 - instinctive behaviour - biology built neural systems which generated & tested survival behaviours, like short necked giraffes, birds which didn't build nests died out!)

 individual self-conscious decision making; memory, reason accumulates & flip flopping emotions discover

-Layer upon layer of useful 'know how' is discovered through flip flopping diversity & accumulates through memory & learning and eventually self consciousness emerges.
+Layer upon layer of useful 'know how' was discovered through flip flopping diversity & accumulated through memory & learning and eventually self consciousness emerged.

-Once learning networks & circuits are in place in the brain, a hierarchy of yet more new tricks becomes possible -
+Once learning networks & circuits were in place in the brain, a hierarchy of yet more new tricks became possible -

 speed learning tricks - individual intentions (Maslow's hierarchy).
-Testing ideas in the imagination dramatically speeds up the discovery & accumulation of potential individual survival tricks.
+Testing ideas in the imagination dramatically sped up the discovery & accumulation of potential individual survival tricks.

 interaction tricks - beliefs about someone else (Robin Dunbar's 'Sally Ann Test' and empathy).
-People are different and there is a social 'problem' because other folks wiggles can help and harm.
-Individual brains discover and accumulate specialist 'know how' but useful production results from sharing and fairness in functional groups.
+People were different and there was a social 'problem' because other folks wiggles could help and harm.
+Individual brains discovered and accumulated specialist 'know how' but useful production resulted from sharing and fairness in functional groups.

 language tricks - establishing reciprocal communication (Steven Pinker and shared attention).
-The penny has to drop in another brain, all you can do is sense and wiggle (generate & test) but communication involves symbolic coding and decoding.
+The penny had to drop in another brain, all you could do was sense and wiggle (generate & test) but communication involved symbolic coding and decoding.

 synergy tricks - cooperation & trust (Robert Axelrod and establishing credentials).
-Persuading folk you're a cooperator and not a parasite is easier with the benefit of a shared history and experience.
+Persuading folk you're a cooperator and not a parasite was easier with the benefit of a shared history and experience.

 morality tricks - social instincts (Herbert Gintis, John Robinson, Arthur Peacocke, Bishop Spong and emotional 'social capacities' for cooperation in groups).
-Altruistic behaviour will tend to grow in populations whenever long term synergies outweigh the 'sucker' costs.
-Eventually a hard wired propensity or belief emerges from deep down in the skull mediating decisions.
+Altruistic behaviour tended to grow in populations whenever long term synergies outweighed the 'sucker' costs.
+Eventually a hard wired propensity or belief emerged from deep down in the skull mediating decisions.
 The peahen perhaps needed more cooperative psychological propensities from her mate, rather than material excess, if more of her pea chicks were to survive.

 cheat detection tricks - defensive immunities (Matt Ridley and tit for tat strategies).
-The propensity for cooperation in trustworthy groups and the associated benefits opens up opportunities for parasites and predators.
-Counter strategies must co-evolve to protect benefits.
-Immune systems and cognitive cues identify selfish parasites & predators and altruistic groups protect themselves by confronting violence and threats.
+The propensity for cooperation in trustworthy groups and the associated benefits opened up opportunities for parasites and predators.
+Counter strategies co-evolved to protect benefits.
+Immune systems and cognitive cues identified selfish parasites & predators and altruistic groups protected themselves by confronting violence and threats.

 cultural economic tricks - group enlargement (Adam Smith and specialisation & scale).
-Democratic communities which tolerate different lawful ideas tend to establish trust in strangers which brings more opportunities to discover synergies.
-Markets and companies evolve as tricks which encourage and extend cooperative economies of scale and division of labour between more and more strangers.
-A local focus on discovering 'profit' results in the production of global survival value in excess of costs for all folks in the long term.
+Democratic communities which tolerated different lawful ideas tended to establish trust in strangers which briought more opportunities to discover synergies.
+Markets and companies evolved as tricks which encouraged and extended cooperative economies of scale and division of labour between more and more strangers.
+A local focus on discovering 'profit' resulted in the production of global survival value in excess of costs for all folks in the long term.

-All these 'tricks' - intentions, empathy, fairness, cooperation, trust and cheat detection really exist as instincts honed by aeons of evolution.
-As neural networks reinforced by oxytocin and dopamine which can now be investigated with the techniques of neural science.
+All these 'tricks' - intentions, empathy, fairness, cooperation, trust and cheat detection really existed as instincts honed by aeons of evolution.
+As neural networks reinforced by oxytocin and dopamine could now be investigated with the techniques of neural science.

-We are ignorant of what it is we do not know even though we know more than we can ever say ...
+We were ignorant of what it was we did not know even though we knew more than we could ever say ...

-Economics does not involve Freudian slips but deep down in the skull survival networks & circuits mediate decisions ...
+Economics did not involve Freudian slips but deep down in the skull survival networks & circuits mediated decisions ...